Best Netflix movies to watch now

 An animated movie about a little snail (voiced by Ryan Reynolds) who longs to be a race-car driver.
 That's counterintuitive, see, because snails are slow.
 Get it?
 Well, even if you're tired of these kiddie-film cliches, "Turbo" squeaks by with some sharp humor and an appealing cast of ethnically diverse characters.
 The voice cast includes Paul Giamatti, Michael Pena, Maya Rudolph, Luis Guzman and Samuel L. Jackson.

-This haunting dramatic thriller from director Anthony Minghella is easily one of the best films of the 1990s, with Matt Damon in a career-best role as a charming sociopath worming his way into the lives of the wealthy during the 1950s.
+A haunting dramatic thriller from director Anthony Minghella, "The Talented Mr. Ripley" is easily one of the best films of the 1990s.
+Matt Damon gives a career-best performance as a charming sociopath worming his way into the lives of the wealthy during the 1950s.
 Note the supporting cast: Gwyneth Paltrow, Jude Law, Cate Blanchett and a then-rising Philip Seymour Hoffman.
 The cinematography, by John Seale, is so gorgeous you could drink it.

-FLIGHT(Credit: Paramount Pictures)
+"Flight"(Credit: Paramount Pictures)

 Denzel Washington plays Captain Whip Whitaker, whose magnificent handling of a distressed passenger jet may not be the heroic act it appears.
 "Flight" has gripping direction from Robert Zemeckis (“Cast Away”) and a daring turn from Washington, which made this one of the best films of 2012.